henniphilo/ft_transcendence/docs/index.md

 This will build the Docker image and run the application.
 The application will be available at `http://localhost:8080`.

+# The modules

+## Devops (Laurent Brusa)
+   The assignment is to implement efficient log management using ELK (Elasticsearch, Logstash, Kibana) and implementing Prometheus/Grafana.

 ## node exporter
 This container will expose a Prometheus exporter for the host machine.
 It will be available at `http://localhost:9100/metrics`.